Disclosure: This post may contain affiliate links.

 -Curry is great because it’s fairly easy to customize based on what’s in your refrigerator; if you want to add sweet potato to this, you can!
 If you want to add spinach, you can!
 It’s a great way to squeeze vegetables into your diet.

--Add-ins: Besides adding more veggies, you can also add lime juice to taste (I’d start with 1 tbsp and go from there) and an extra drizzle of dairy-free milk (any kind, or more coconut milk), or if you’re not vegan, a drizzle of heavy cream, which will make the dish even creamier.
+-Add-ins: Besides adding more veggies, you can also add lime juice to taste (I’d start with 1 tablespoon and go from there) and an extra drizzle of dairy-free milk (any kind, or more coconut milk), or if you’re not vegan, a drizzle of heavy cream, which will make the dish even creamier.

 - Refrigerator: Store curry in a sealed container in the refrigerator for up to 4 days.